County Natural Areas Inventory Program

 - Where have county natural areas inventories been done?

-- The Natural Heritage Program has conducted general natural areas surveys for 89 North Carolina counties.
-Funding for natural area inventories is provided in large part by the Natural Heritage Trust Fund (NHTF).
+- The Natural Heritage Program has conducted comprehensive natural areas surveys for 92 North Carolina counties.
+Funding for natural area inventories was historically provided in large part by the former Natural Heritage Trust Fund, and is currently provided by the Clean Water Management Trust Fund.
 Whenever possible, matching funds are secured from local governments or raised by a partner, such as a land trust.
-The commitment of the NHTF board and the partner agencies to natural area inventories and to local conservation actions is greatly appreciated.
+The commitment of partner agencies to natural area inventories and to local conservation actions is greatly appreciated.

 - When are regional inventories conducted?

 - Occasionally another conservation partner contracts with the North Carolina Natural Heritage Program for a specific project.
 Two regional inventories are underway: Roanoke River Brownwater Floodplains and Tar River Brownwater Floodplains.
-Other recent regional inventories include: a landscape habitat indicator guilds in the Uwharrie Mountains, and a longleaf pine survey in the Sandhills and Coastal Plain.
+Other recent regional inventories include: an inventory of landscape habitat indicator guilds in the Uwharrie Mountains, and a longleaf pine survey in the Sandhills and Coastal Plain.

 - Who does the work?

 - The Natural Heritage Program employs field-based biologists who specialize in county inventories.
 Each biologist is assigned to a county for approximately two years to conduct the inventory.
 Our inventory biologists have familiarity with the natural resources of their area and often are local residents.
 Natural Heritage Program central staff biologists provide technical assistance and review the final reports.
 Discoveries from the inventory are incorporated into the Natural Heritage Program database.
 Occasionally, we supervise work done by contractors for specialized surveys.